BYLAWS OF THE JUDICIAL SECTION

 Section 3.
 Ethics Committee.
 There shall be an Ethics Committee composed of nine members serving three staggered, three year terms.
 Before November 1, each Chair of the Judicial Section shall appoint new members for any expiring terms and shall designate one member to serve as Chair of the Committee for one year.
 The Ethics Committee shall be charged with addressing ethical questions submitted by members of the Section and shall, from time to time, issue written opinions on ethical issues of importance to the judiciary.

 Section 4.
 Bylaws and Resolutions Committee.
 Before November 1, each Chair of the Judicial Section shall appoint a Bylaws and Resolutions Committee and shall designate one member to serve as Chair of the Committee.
-The Bylaws and Resolutions Committee shall solicit resolutions and bylaws amendments from the membership of the Section.
-Any member of the Judicial Section proposing adoption of a resolution or Bylaws amendment shall present such to the Chair of the Bylaws and Resolutions Committee.
-Any proposed resolution or Bylaws amendment shall be made available in writing to the Section membership, by posting on the Section’s website, at least 30 days before the Section’s Annual Meeting.
+The Bylaws and Resolutions Committee shall draft resolution or bylaw amendments for consideration by the Board of Directions the committee believes are appropriate and solicit resolution and bylaw amendments from the Section membership.
+Any member of the Judicial Section may propose adoption of a resolution or Bylaw amendment by presenting same to the Chair of the Bylaws and Resolutions Committee by May 1.
+Upon receipt of a proposed resolution or Bylaw amendment, the Bylaws and Resolutions Committee shall review the proposal and make recommendations to the Board of Directors whether the proposal should be submitted to the Section membership at the Section’s annual meeting.
+If a majority of the Board of Directions approves submission of a proposed resolution or Bylaws amendment to the Section membership, the proposed amendment shall be voted on by the Section membership present at the Section’s annual meeting.
+Adoption of proposed resolutions and Bylaws shall occur if approved by a majority of the Section membership present and voting at the Section’s Annual meeting.
+Any proposed resolution or Bylaw amendment shall be made available in writing to the Section membership, by posting on the Section’s website, at least 30 days before the Section’s annual meeting.

 Section 5.
 Other Committees.
 The Chair may create other committees as necessary to carry on the work of the Judicial Section, and the membership of such a committee shall be appointed by the Chair.